 As you can see, the effort is substantial.
 Even though the information obtained is still uncertain, I think it is worth the effort.
 These results allow companies to think beyond their usual scope and borders, as the main causes of biodiversity degradation don’t always occur within their traditional impact assessment boundaries.
 Land use for industrial processes can be quite far down the supply chain, for instance.

 Casting a wider net to find impacts on biodiversity

 When you focus an assessment on biodiversity damage, important new insights arise.
 Indicators such as land use and water scarcity have a bigger contribution to the overall impact than in regular LCAs.
-What’s more, such an assessment can reveal impact from supply chain elements that are much more remote than you find in traditional assessments, thus helping companies to become better aware of their position within the global ecosystem.
+What’s more, such an assessment can reveal the impact of supply chain elements that are much more remote than you find in traditional assessments, thus helping companies to become better aware of their position within the global ecosystem.

-However, as important as biodiversity assessment is for the sustainability of human activities, the development of the tools needed to do a truly reliable assessment still ‘work in progress’.
-Lastly, I contributed to the development of a web-based tool for measuring and visualising the biodiversity impacts of global supply chains, on request of the Dutch Platform for Biodiversity, Ecosystems and Economy (Platform BEE).
+However, as important as biodiversity assessment is for the sustainability of human activities, the development of the tools needed to do a truly reliable assessment is still a ‘work in progress’.
+Lastly, I contributed to the development of a web-based tool for measuring and visualizing the biodiversity impacts of global supply chains, on request of the Dutch Platform for Biodiversity, Ecosystems and Economy (Platform BEE).
 Please contact me if you or your company need to assess biodiversity damage.
 I would be happy to work with you on this.

 I believe companies and organisations need to make drastic changes in the way they do business.
 In my opinion, LCA is the best tool to help people focus on actually relevant changes.
 It can help companies steer in more sustainable directions without falling for obvious, but sometimes misleading, options.